 Food allergies and intolerance

 Most of us know someone who has a food allergy or intolerance.
-It might be a child who is allergic to peanuts, a workmate told they are wheat intolerant or your mother advised to stay away from dairy foods.
-But what is the difference between an allergy and an intolerance, and how can you be sure it’s real?
+It might be a child allergic to peanuts, a workmate who doesn't eat foods with wheat or your mother who has problems drinking milk.
+So what is the difference between a food allergy and a food intolerance.

 A true food allergy is the body’s response to a food protein, such as nuts or fish.
 The body mistakenly believes the offending protein, known as an allergen, is harmful and creates antibodies to attack it.
 Reactions can occur within minutes or up to a few hours after eating the food and include: